ethz-randomwalk/polytopewalk/docs/index.rst

 Python API
 ===========

 The Python bindings are created using `pybind11` and are documented here.
+This section contains the Python API documentation for the PolytopeWalk library.

 .. toctree::
    :maxdepth: 4